 Splitting up a string into multiple bits

-An obvious question which biologists often ask when learning to program is “how do we split a string (e.g. a DNA sequence) into multiple pieces?”
-That’s a common job in biology, but unfortunately we can’t do it yet using the tools from this section.
-We’ll talk about various different ways of splitting strings in section 4.
+An obvious question which biologists often ask when learning to program is "how do we split a string (e.g. a DNA sequence) into multiple pieces?"
+That's a common job in biology, but unfortunately we can't do it yet using the tools from this chapter.
+We'll talk about various different ways of splitting strings soon.
 I mention it here just to reassure you that we will learn how to do it eventually!

-We started this chapter talking about strings and how to work with them, but along the way we had to take a lot of diversions, all of which were necessary to understand how the different string tools work.
-Thankfully, that means that we’ve covered most of the nuts and bolts of the Python language, which will make future chapters go much more smoothly.
+We started this page talking about strings and how to work with them, but along the way we had to take a lot of diversions, all of which were necessary to understand how the different string tools work.
+Thankfully, that means that we've covered most of the nuts and bolts of the Python language, which will make future sections go much more smoothly.

 We've learned about some general features of the Python programming language like